EyalAr/fume/README.md

 0. Manual dependencies mappings and annotations in your source code.

 Write your code inside factory functions which receive dependencies as a list of arguments.
-Fume will use your factories to generate AMD and CJS compatible modules.
+Fume will use your factories to generate AMD, CJS and UMD compatible modules.

 Fume will try to auto-magically detect inter-factory dependencies in your files.